IlkkaTakala/Eril-Engine/docs/NamingStyles.md

 Member variables are named similarly to classes, e.g VariableOne.
 Boolean variables can be started with lower case 'b' or the word 'is' (bAlive, isAlive).

 ### Variables in functions
-Temporary variables are named freely, preferably with lower case letters (thisVariable, this_variable)
+Temporary variables are named freely, preferably with lower case letters (thisVariable, this_variable).
+Keep naming consistent within files.